Businessolver

 Share:

-Stock up on summer supplies with FSA funds.
+Stock up on summer supplies with FSA funds

 There are lots of surprising items on the eligibility list.
 FSA dollars can prepare employees for all their epic summer adventures and ease those satisfyingly sore muscles the next day.

-Save (or invest) for a rainy day with HSA funds.
+Save (or invest) for a rainy day with HSA funds

-Health savings account dollars don’t expire.
+Unlike FSAs, HSA dollars don’t expire.
 Another perk: HSA funds can be invested to grow wealth over time.

 Though we’d like to think large health costs are limited to just the “unexpected,” like an emergency room visit or urgent surgery, the reality is that expected costs, like braces or home health equipment, have a high price tag, too.